What is English Voice Coaching, and why does it matter?

 Who needs an English voice coach?

-Do you need to speak or sing better in English?
+Do you need to speak or pronounce English better when you sing in English?

-I can help you FIND YOUR PERFECT VOICE in ENGLISH for both SINGING or SPEAKING.
+I can help you FIND YOUR PERFECT VOICE in ENGLISH.

 If you are a non-native speaker of English and you sense that you need to improve the way you use your voice when speaking in general or speaking or singing professionally and in public, then you need a voice coach.

-I’m going to focus on people who speak English as a foreign or second language.
-You could be a singer teacher, an international speaker, a trainer, an executive or anyone with a job where speaking English clearly is important.
+I coach people who speak English as a foreign or second language.
+You could be a singer, a teacher, an international speaker, a trainer, an executive or anyone with a job where speaking English clearly is important.